neondatabase/website/content/docs/introduction/billing.md

 1. Navigate to the **Billing** page in the Neon Console.
 1. Click **Cancel subscription**.
-1. In the **Cancel Subscription** dialog, enter your cancellation request, and click **Submit**.
+1. Enter your cancellation request and and click **Submit**.

 This action initiates the cancellation.
-If your data exceeds  free-tier storage limits, you will be contacted by the Neon Support team with a request to reduce your storage before the paid plan is cancelled and free-tier limits are applied.
+If your data exceeds  free-tier storage limits, you will be contacted by the Neon Support team with a request to reduce your storage before the paid plan is canceled and free-tier limits are applied.

 ## Billing metrics explained

 This section provides a detailed explanation of Neon's billing metrics and how they are calculated.
-Billing in Neon is account based.
+Billing in Neon is account-based.
 If you require a project-based cost breakdown, refer to your [billing invoice](#neon-invoices).

 ### Compute time